Search

 Learn More about the Certified Alcohol & Drug Counselor (CADC) Requirements

-Three (3) years/6000 hours of supervised work experience specific to the
+• High school diploma or jurisdictional equivalent requires 6,000 hours of supervised work experience specific to the ADC

 Education